Healogics Data Privacy and Protection Policy

 - make a complaint to the appointed supervisory authority, i.e. ICO; and

-- in limited circumstances, receive or ask for their Personal Data to be transferred to a third party in a structured, commonly used and machine-readable format.
+- in limited circumstances, receive or ask for their Personal Information to be transferred to a third party in a structured, commonly used and machine-readable format.

-You must immediately forward any Data Subject request you receive to the Data Protection Officer who will verify the identity of any individual requesting data under any of the rights listed above and initiate the Company’s Data Subject response process.
-DO NOT allow third parties to persuade you into disclosing Personal Data without proper authorisation from your Data Protection Officer.
+You must immediately forward any Data Subject request you receive to the Governance Officer who will verify the identity of any individual requesting data under any of the rights listed above and initiate Healogics Data Subject Access Request response process.
+DO NOT allow third parties to persuade you into disclosing Personal Information without proper authorisation from your Governance Officer.

 Refer: Information Governance Senior Management Team Guidance

-- the appointment of (Acting) Data Protection Officer and the Information Governance Senior Management Team directly reportable to the Managing Director;
+- the appointment of Data Protection Officer and the Information Governance Senior Management Team;

-- implementing appropriate technical and organisational measures to ensure compliance with the GDPR when Processing Personal Data and completing DPIAs where Processing presents a high risk to rights and freedoms of Data Subjects;
+- implementing appropriate technical and organisational measures to ensure compliance with the Act when Processing Personal Information and completing DPIAs where Processing presents a high risk to rights and freedoms of Data Subjects;

 - integrating data protection into internal documents including this Policy, Related Policies, Privacy Notices;

-- regular training of Company Personnel on this Policy, Related Policies and data protection matters including, for example, Data Subject’s rights, Consent, legal basis, DPIA and Personal Data Breaches; and
+- regular training of Company Personnel on this Policy, Related Policies and data protection matters including, for example, Data Subject’s rights, Consent, legal basis, DPIA and Personal Information Breaches; and

 - regularly testing the privacy measures implemented and conducting periodic reviews and audits to assess compliance, including using results of testing to demonstrate compliance improvement effort.